Giba: 2008–2012

 In 2008 with 32 year old Giba still in the starting lineup Brazil began to lose its aura of invincibility.
 The first upset came in the final tournament of the World League held in Rio de Janeiro.
 Playing in front of the home crowd Brazil was expected to win sixth title in row.
 In the semifinal however they were shocked by the United States losing the match 0:3.
 Later on that year Brazilian Team was able to reach the final of the Beijing Olympics, but failed to defend their gold medal as they again they lost to the US, this time in four sets.

 The following year Giba was included in a rebuilt squad which bounced back from the disappointing losses and regained the World League title.
 In the final played in Belgrade, Brazil faced Serbia and more than 22,000 of its supporters and won in a close five-setter.
 In 2010 Giba lost his spot in the starting lineup, as Rezende preferred to use younger Dante and Murilo as starting spikers.
 Giba however remained the team's captain and was still an important part of the national team, winning his eight World League title and the third World Championship in the tournament held in Italy.

 In 2011, with Dante injured, Giba returned to the starting lineup and was close to add another World League title to his collection.
 He came up short however, as the Brazilian Team lost a close five-set final to Russia.
 At the 2012 London Olympics, with Giba again used mostly as a reserve captain, Brazil reached the gold medal match again.
 Leading 2:0 and having a commanding advantage in the third set in the final against Russia, Giba was brought on court for his international farewell.
 However Brazil failed to convert on a couple of match points in the third set and were eventually beaten in five sets, so Giba and his teammates settled for the silver medal again.
 After the Olympics, he retired from the Brazilian national team.

 Style of play

-Giba is not very tall for a volleyball player but he made up his height limitation with his unique physical skills and jumping abilities.
-In his playing days he was considered one of the best wing spikers in the world.
-Giba was not only appreciated for his spectacular play but he also had desire, appeal and drive that made him loved by volleyball fans all over the world.
+Giba is not very tall for a volleyball player but he made up his height limitation with his physical skills and jumping abilities.
+In his playing days he was considered a good wing spiker.
+Giba was appreciated for his play but he also had desire, appeal and drive which fans appreciated.
 He was named a captain of the national team because of his leadership skills.
-He was recognized for his highly energetic personality which was helping to motivate the whole Brazilian team to play its best.
-Brazil was considered nearly unbeatable in the 2000s and Giba was a big part of its success.
+He was recognized for his personality which helped to motivate the Brazilian team to play its best.
+In the 2000s Giba was a big part of Brazil's success.